-CFR part or section where Current OMB identified and described control No.
+CFR part or section where identified and described Current OMB control No.

+Deputy Commissioner of Internal Revenue

+Approved:

-Deputy Commissioner of Internal Revenue Approved: Acting Assistant Secretary of the Treasury
+Acting Assistant Secretary of the Treasury

-No EITC Eligibility Checklist Yes You may claim the EITC if you answer YES to all the following questions.
-1. Do you, your spouse and your qualifying child each have an SSN that allows you to work?
+EITC Eligibility Checklist Yes No You may claim the EITC if you answer YES to all the following questions.
+1. Do you, your spouse (if filing jointly) and your qualifying child listed on Schedule EIC each have an SSN?
 2. Is your filing status married filing jointly, head of household, qualifying widow(er) or single?
 Caution: If you are a nonresident alien, answer YES only if your filing status is married filing jointly and you are married to a U.S. citizen or resident alien.
-Answer YES if you are not filing Form 2555 or Form 2555-EZ.
-Otherwise, answer NO. 3.
-4. Is your investment income \$2,400 or less?
-5. Is your total earned income at least \$1 but less than: • \$10,380 if you do not have a qualifying child, • \$27,413 if you have one qualifying child, or • \$31,152 if you have more than one qualifying child?
-6. Is your modified adjusted gross income (AGI) less than: • \$10,380 if you do not have a qualifying child, • \$27,413 if you have one gualifying child, or • \$31,152 if you have more than one qualifying child?
+3. Answer YES if you are not filing Form 2555 or Form 2555-EZ.
+Otherwise, answer NO. 4.
+Is your investment income \$2,450 or less?
+5. Is your total earned income at least \$1 but less than: \$10,710 if you do not have a qualifying child, \$28,281 if you have one qualifying child, or \$32,121 if you have more than one qualifying child?
+6. Is your modified adjusted gross income (AGI) less than: \$10,710 if you do not have a qualifying child, \$28,281 if you have one qualifying child, or \$32,121 if you have more than one qualifying child?
 7. Answer YES if you (and your spouse if filing a joint return) are not a qualifying child of another person.
 Otherwise, answer NO. STOP: If you have a qualifying child, answer questions 8 and 9 and skip 10 through 12.
 If you do not have a qualifying child, skip questions 8 and 9 and answer 10 through 12.
 8. Does your child meet the age, residency and relationship tests for a qualifying child?
-9. Is your child a qualifying child only for you?
-Answer YES if your qualifying child is also a qualifying child for another person but your modified AGI is higher than the other person's.
+9. Is your child a qualifying child only of you?
+Answer YES if your qualifying child is also a qualifying child of another person but your modified AGI is higher than the other person's.
 10. Was your main home (and your spouse's if filing a joint return) in the United States for more than half the year?

-- 11. Were you (or your spouse if filing a joint return) at least age 25 but under age 65 at the end of 2000? - 12.
-Answer YES if you (and your spouse if filing a joint return) cannot be claimed as a dependent on anyone else's return.
+11. Were you (or your spouse if filing a joint return) at least age 25 but under age 65 at the end of 2001?
+12. Answer YES if you (and your spouse if filing a joint return) cannot be claimed as a dependent on anyone else's return.
 Answer NO if you (or your spouse if filing a joint return) can be claimed as a dependent on someone else's return.

-Persons with a qualifying child: If you answered YES to questions 1 through 9, you can claim the EITC.
-Remember to fill out Schedule EIC and attach it to your Form 1040 or Form 1040A.
+^{} Persons who have a qualifying child: If you answered YES to questions 1 through 9, you can claim the EITC.
+Remember to fill out Schedule EIC, Earned Income Credit, Qualifying Child Information, and attach it to your Form 1040 or Form 1040A.
 You cannot use Form 1040EZ.